axr/specification/README.md

 Specification
 =============
-This repository is the place where we edit the current working draft of the specification of the HSS language.
-The current published draft (not completely up to date) can be found at http://axr.vg/spec/.
-The latest draft can be found at http://spec.axr.vg/specification.html.
+This repository is the place where we edit the current [working draft](http://spec.axr.vg/specification.html) of the specification of the HSS language.

 Workflow
 ========
-We hold a meeting once a week over IRC, and the issues are also often discussed in the comments of the [github issues](https://github.com/AXR/Specification/issues).
+We hold a [meeting](http://axr.vg/wiki/Spec_Meetings) on our [IRC channel](irc://irc.freenode.net:6667/axr) once a week, and the issues are also often discussed in the comments of the [github issues](https://github.com/AXR/Specification/issues).

 Repository manager
 ==================